TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 ## Time zones

-Thus far, we have been operating with the default time zone installed for YugabyteDB being UTC (+0).
-Lets select what time zones are available from Yugabyte:
+Thus far, we have been operating with the default time zone installed for ZNbaseDB being UTC (+0).
+Lets select what time zones are available from ZNbase:

 ```
-yugabyte=# select * from pg_timezone_names;
+ZNbase=# select * from pg_timezone_names;

                name               | abbrev | utc_offset | is_dst
 ----------------------------------+--------+------------+--------